Skip to content

 Note: Circles can be created with a dedicated vectorizing tool in the 3D view.
 In 3D, circles will be drawn flat.
 From version 1.72.0, in a section view, circles will be automatically aligned with the section.

-• Polygon: A minimum of three points need to be clicked in the 3D view to define a polygon.
-By default, polygons are created as planar surfaces; however, this setting can be modified before creation.
+• PolygonPolygon (P).
+A minimum of three points needs to be clicked in the 2D or 3D view to define a polygon.
+By default, polygons are created as planar surfaces; however, this setting can be modified before creation by enabling or disabling the planarity toogle.

 1. Select the tool on the toolbar or use the keyboard shortcut.